‘Naruto To Boruto: Shinobi Striker’: Shikamaru And Choji Confirmed, Character Types Detailed

 Last but not least, Sakura was shown as a heal-type.
 She was the only one seen performing two jutsus in the trailer—Cherry Blossom Clash and Mystical Palm Technique—although the rest of the characters are expected to have a second jutsu too.

-Naruto to Boruto: Shinobi Striker is slated for release to the PlayStation 4, Xbox One and PC early next year.
+Naruto to Boruto: Shinobi Striker is slated for release on the PlayStation 4, Xbox One and PC early next year.

 [Featured Image by Bandai Namco Entertainment]